dataanalysis3/datan3_2019/README.md

 - H.Wickham.
 (2009). ggplot2: Elegant graphics for data analysis.
 N.Y.: Springer.
 [Available in the university library as an ebook.]
 - W.Chang.
 (2013).
 R Graphics Cookbook.
 O'Reilly.
 [Available in the university library as an ebook.]
 - K.Healy.
 (2018).
 Data Visualization: A Practical Introduction.
 Princeton University Press.
 This is a new book and I just ordered it for the library.
 You can access the draft of the book here: https://socviz.co/  and the code for the graphs is available here: https://github.com/kjhealy/dataviz .
+- The BBC Visual and Data Journalism cookbook for R Graphics: https://bbc.github.io/rcookbook/

 There are many other resources that can help you with R. [DataCamp](https://www.datacamp.com/) is an online learning platform that covers most topics in this module.
 Also see a list of other resources here <https://www.tidyverse.org/learn/>.